lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         }
         ```

-        The script you see in the `scriptText` variable is NOT executed automatically by RCS. `ScriptOnResourceScript.groovy` can ignore this binding or use its text value in any desirable way.
-For example, it could evaluate it as a script, and return its result:
+        The script you see in the `scriptText` variable is NOT executed automatically by RCS.
+The `ScriptOnResourceScript.groovy` script can ignore `scriptText` or use its text value in any desirable way.

+        If the `scriptText` content is a script, `ScriptOnResourceScript.groovy` can evaluate it and return its result:

         `ScriptOnResourceScript.groovy`

         ```groovy
         [ . . . ]
+        println 'ScriptOnResourceScript.groovy bindings: ' + binding.variables

         new GroovyShell().evaluate(scriptText)
         ```

-        This time, in addition to the (same) bindings printed out from `ScriptOnResourceScript.groovy`, the script provided in "actionSource" will execute as well and log out its available variables:
+        This time, in addition to the bindings printed out from `ScriptOnResourceScript.groovy`, the script provided in "actionSource" will execute as well and log out its available variables:

         `RCS logs`